FAQ | Youth Cancer Trust

 What if we don’t want to do the activity on the day?

 You do not have to take part in anything you don’t want to – it is up to you.
-If you do not want to take part – you can either go along to the activity and watch the others or stay at Tracy Ann House.
+If you do not want to take part – you can either go along to the activity and watch the others or stay at Dewlish.
 There is never any pressure to do something if you don’t feel up to it.

 When do we have to get up?

 Depending on the activity planned, you can get up when you like.
-However John cooks breakfast for everyone from 8 so if you want scrambled egg you will have to rise early.
+However our chef Ian cooks breakfast for everyone from 8 so if you want a cooked breakfast you will have to rise early.
 Typically, the earliest you will have to leave for an activity, is 10am – so there is still plenty of time to relax before you leave.

-All meals and refreshments are provided free of charge.
+All meals and refreshments are provided free of charge, provided by our new talented chef Ian.

 A cooked breakfast is available at 8am or there is cereal and toast.

-During the summer a BBQ is usually held on a Thursday evening.
+During the summer a BBQ is usually held on one of the evenings.

 Guests can help themselves to drinks and snacks from the kitchen at anytime during the day or night.
 Packed lunches are provided to take out with you on the activities consisting of sandwiches, crisps, chocolate biscuits and fruit.